arogozhnikov/arogozhnikov.github.io/_posts/2023-08-20-optical-pooled-scrrens.markdown

 - can it handle tissue slices?
 Can we pool-screen whole mouse?
 - if previous is true, can vision pipeline handle neurons?
 Is DINO a good choice for that?

-Hopefully more research to come and we'll get answers to these and other questions soon.
+Hopefully more research will come and we'll get answers to these and other questions soon.